 What is physiotherapy?

 Physiotherapy, is a medial treatment, and in Australia, its practitioners must have, at minimum, a 4-year Bachelor’s degree in physiotherapy.
 Specialist physiotherapists will have completed a Masters degree in addition to this.
-Due of this, physiotherapists are classified as medical practitioners.
+Due of this, physiotherapists are classified as registered health practitioners.

 Physiotherapy is typically offered as a treatment for an injury or specific issue.
 It involves a process of assessment, diagnosis and treatment, and true diagnoses can only be made by medical professionals.
 Hence why official qualifications are needed to practice physio.
 Pain, weakness, limited mobility and muscular degeneration are the main reasons a person would seek out a physiotherapist.